frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 }
 ```

-`SHOULD` ouput the data from the second sheet.
+`SHOULD` output the data from the second sheet.

 #### `sheetName`